 Furthermore, rash guards can also serve to keep your warm due to the insulating effects of neoprene.
 They can also protect your skin from sharp coral or jellyfish stings.
 When selecting a rash guard, you can choose between tight fit or loose fit, and short sleeve or long sleeve.
 We personally recommend snorkelers wear a tight-fitting long sleeve rash guard, and you can read read our reasons here.

-Wetsuits do much of the same thing as rash guards, but rather than only covering the upper body, wetsuits can cover the whole body.
+Wetsuits do much of the same thing as rash guards, but rather than only covering the upper body, wetsuits can cover nearly the whole body.
 It is intended for people who engage in water activities in cooler climates, and wetsuits can even be worn over rash guards for an extra layer of protection.
+If you’re new to snorkeling, we recommend you check out our article on our recommended wetsuits for snorkeling.

 For those who are not particularly strong swimmers, snorkel vests can help provide much needed buoyancy to keep them afloat.
 In fact, even experienced snorkelers may wish to wear a snorkel vest as it helps them save energy so that they can spend more time exploring and enjoying the sights without worry.